dodomiyake/rccg-Godslovetabernacle/README.md

 If you'd like to contribute to the development of this website, please follow these steps:

 Fork the repository.
-Create a new branch (git checkout -b feature/your-feature-name).
+1. Create a new branch `git checkout -b feature/your-feature-name`.
-Commit your changes (git commit -m 'Add some feature').
+2. Commit your changes `git commit -m 'Add some feature`.
-Push to the branch (git push origin feature/your-feature-name).
+3. Push to the branch `git push origin feature/your-feature-name`.
-Open a pull request.
+4. Open a pull request.

 ## License
 This project is licensed under the MIT License.